Configure a GPIO-Controlled Motor

 Test the motor

-Once your motor is configured and connected, go to the Control tab and click on the motor’s dropdown panel.
+Once your motor is configured and connected, open the motor’s TEST panel on the CONFIGURE or CONTROL tabs.
 Use the buttons to try turning your motor forwards or backwards at different power levels and check whether it moves as expected.

-Motor control panel.
+Motor test panel.

-If the motor does not appear on the Control tab, or if you notice unexpected behavior, check your machine’s Logs tab for errors, and review the configuration.
+If the motor does not appear on the TEST panel, or if you notice unexpected behavior, check your machine’s LOGS tab for errors, and review the configuration.